momostarsky/imebra_git/docs/build_distribution.rst

 Versioning
 ==========

-Public releases of Imebra V5 are versioned according to the rules defined in `Semantic versioning <http://semver.org/>`_.
+Public releases of Dicomhero V5 are versioned according to the rules defined in `Semantic versioning <http://semver.org/>`_.

-Additionally, Imebra distributions contain a 4th number that indicates the branch revision number and is used to identify builds that don't contain any change in the library's source code and interface but contains changes in the auxiliary files (e.g. changes in the documentation, tests units, etc).
+Additionally, Dicomhero distributions contain a 4th number that indicates the branch revision number and is used to identify builds that don't contain any change in the library's source code and interface but contains changes in the auxiliary files (e.g. changes in the documentation, tests units, etc).